wbudic/LifeLog/Current Development Check List.md

 ##LifeLog

-* Cross page used System settings to be stored in session.
+* Some System settings to be stored in session.
 As these are  known even before logon.
 > i.e. $SESSN_EXPR, $RELEASE_VER, $TIME_ZONE, $LOG_PATH
 * Checkbox for type of log amount (Mark as Expense).
 Default is income.
 Asset is neither, income or expense.